eliasnoya/mongorepo/README.md

 	if entityStored == nil {
 		// not found
 	}
+	// entityStored is a *EntityTest ptr
+	fmt.Println(entityStored.Value)

-	entityList := repo.Find(mongorepo.Find{"value": "10"})
+	// Use second parameter mongorepo.FindOpts{...} for customize query entityList := repo.Find(mongorepo.Find{"value": "10"})

 	if entityList == nil {
 		// not found
 	}
+	// entityList an slice []*EntityTest
+	for _, item := range entityList {
+		fmt.Println(item.Active)
+	}

-	entityOne := repo.FindOne(mongorepo.Find{"value": "10"})
+	// Use second parameter mongorepo.FindOneOpts{...} for customize query entityOne := repo.FindOne(mongorepo.Find{"value": "10"})

 	if entityOne == nil {
 		// not found
 	}
+	// entityOne is a *EntityTest ptr
+	fmt.Println(entityOne.Name)
 }
 ```